sahib/misc/performance/README.md

 ## Fonts used

-* Vollkorn for most typesetting
+* Roboto Slab for most typesetting
 * Jetbrains Mono for most code
 * OpenMoji for Emojis